karanbt/EB-Modeling/README.md

 # EB-Modeling

 ## Overview
-This repository attempts to recreate the eclipsing binary star system KIC 2306740 using the PHOEBE (PHysics Of Eclipsing BinariEs) software.
+This repository aims to recreate the eclipsing binary star system **KIC 2306740** using the PHOEBE (PHysics Of Eclipsing BinariEs) software.
 The goal is to derive the system's parameters accurately from observational data, including light curves and radial velocity curves.

 ---
 ## Getting Started